 Soon after earning degrees from Marymount College and Columbia University, Rosa followed her parents’ footsteps into public service, serving as the first Executive Director of EMILY's List, a national organization dedicated to increasing the number of women in elected office; Executive Director of Countdown '87, the national campaign that successfully stopped U.S. military aid to the Nicaraguan Contras; and as Chief of Staff to U.S. Senator Christopher Dodd.
 In 1990, Rosa was elected to the House of Representatives, and she has served as the Congresswoman from Connecticut’s Third Congressional District ever since.

-Rosa is married to Stanley Greenberg, President of Greenberg Quinlan Rosner, a public issues research firm.
+Rosa is married to Stanley Greenberg.
 Their children—Anna, Kathryn, and Jonathan Greenberg—all are grown and pursuing careers.
 Rosa and Stan have six grandchildren, Rigby, Teo, Sadie, Jasper, Paola and Gus.